 Your attitude is climate control, setting the right environment for your marriage, your home, your school, or your workplace.

-Your attitude should be like Christ – who didn’t make seeking power, position or power his main goal, instead focused on his true calling and mission.
-Live humbly. (see Philippians 2)
+Your attitude should be like Christ who didn’t make seeking position or power his main goal.
+Instead, he focused on his true calling and mission.
+So live humbly (see Philippians 2:1-11).

 It’s quite simple to see the bad and focus on the tough things in life.
-Read any news story or scroll social media for a brief moment if you don’t believe me.
-Instead think about the hope God promises!
-It’s so beneficial for you and for those around you! (see Jeremiah 29:11)
+If you don’t believe me, read any news story or scroll social media for a brief moment.
+Instead, think about the hope God promises.
+It’s so beneficial for you and for those around you (see Jeremiah 29:11).

-I don’t think confidence in Christ comes across wrong for more people.
-Jump in, use your gifts to make things happen and give God glory. (see Philippians 4:13)
+I don’t think confidence in Christ ever comes across wrong.
+Jump in, use your gifts to make things happen, and give God glory (see Philippians 4:13).

-An honoring attitude is about outdoing one another in showing kindness and care toward someone.
+An honoring attitude is about outdoing one another in showing kindness and care toward others.
 Respect people.
-Thank God for others. your attitude of honor will result in huge opportunities to share God’s love.
-(Romans 12:10)
+Thank God for others.
+Your attitude of honor will result in huge opportunities to share God’s love (Romans 12:10).